 The trigger lists produced by matched filtering and cleaned via the aforementioned procedures are searched for coincidences between detectors.
-Coincident triggers are ranked based on their SNRs and signal-based vetoes and the consistency of their SNRs, arrival times and arrival phases at the different detectors with an astrophysical signal.
+Coincident triggers are ranked based on their S/Ns and signal-based vetoes and the consistency of their S/Ns, arrival times, and arrival phases at the different detectors with an astrophysical signal.
 The pipelines construct this ranking and convert it to a statistical significance in different ways, described next.
 A measure of significance produced by all pipelines for each candidate is the estimated false-alarm rate (FAR), i.e., the rate at which we expect events with at least as high a ranking as the candidate to be generated due to detector noise.

-MBTAOnline constructs a background distribution of the ranking statistic by making every possible coincidence from single-detector triggers over a few hours of recent data.
+MBTAOnline constructs a background distribution of the ranking statistic by generating every possible coincidence from single-detector triggers over a few hours of recent data.
 It then folds in the probability of a pair of triggers passing the time coincidence test.

 PyCBC Live's ranking of coincident triggers in O2 was somewhat simpler than the final offline analysis: it did not account for the variation of background over the parameter space (Nitz et al. 2017) and it did not include the sine-Gaussian signal-based veto (Nitz 2018).
-Py-CBC Live estimated the background of accidental coincidences by using time shifts between triggers from different detectors, as done by the offline analysis (Usman et al. 2016).
-The amount of live time used for background estimation in PyCBC Live was 5 hours, to be compared with ~ 5 days of the offline analysis.
-This choice limited the inverse false-alarm rate of online detections to ~ 100 years maximum, insufficient for claiming a very significant detection, but adequate for generating rapid alerts for astronomers.
-On the other hand, this choice gave the background estimation a faster re-
+PyCBC Live estimated the background of accidental coincidences using time shifts between triggers from different detectors, as done by the offline analysis (Usman et al. 2016).
+The amount of live time used for background estimation in PyCBC Live was 5 hr, to be compared with \sim 5 days of the offline analysis.
+This choice limited the inverse FAR of online detections to $\sim 100 \text{ yr}$ maximum, insufficient for claiming a very significant detection, but adequate for generating rapid alerts for astronomers.
+On the other hand, this choice gave the background estimation a faster response to variations in noise characteristics, which is useful considering the limited data quality flags available to the online analysis.